marhag87/workday/README.md

 * At system shutdown: run script with "--end-day"

 System shutdown is not a normal trigger.
 You can use "on event" with Log: System, Source: User32, Event ID: 1074

+If you use a laptop, don't forget to untick "Start the task only if the computer is on AC power" under Conditions, Power.